AguaClara/UASB/summer2018report.md

 1. The flow is split into two influent pipes almost equally.
 2. Since the diameter of the cylinder segments is larger than that of the influent pipe, the descending sewage velocity in it will be lower.
 This allows air bubbles to escape from the wastewater which is desirable.

-**_Juan's comments: (RESOLVED - AG) This image helps a bit but I still don't quite understand how this helps your problem.
-I think a bit more explanation is required.
-The idea is to have a future team member read through this all and understand your logic, else they will not be able to understand the design._**

 ### Hydraulic Code